AeonPSR/Mh_app/readme.md

 Generate stats about them (surv time, consanguinity...)
 Generate a file with relation between users
 Display said relations in a graph

+V1: Dirty, ugly, sad JS version that prints stuff to a file.
+V2